jeeliz/jeelizFaceFilter/.github/ISSUE_TEMPLATE/bug_report.md

 * How to reproduce it (a code chunk or a link would be great),
 * Some screenshots if applicable,
 * Detailed information about your configuration, especially if you are facing a compatibility error with a specific device.
 Please read [this section of the README](https://github.com/jeeliz/jeelizFaceFilter#compatibility).

+Make an effort to write correctly.
+Any issue where everything is written in the title, with sentences without any punctuation or meaning, will be deleted.